JannikBirn/palworld-host-save-fix/README.md

 ### Credit to [xNul](https://github.com/xNul/palworld-host-save-fix) and his Palworld Host Save Fix that was used as a base for this repo.
 This repository was created to fix the issue ([#69](https://github.com/xNul/palworld-host-save-fix/issues/69)) of not being able to pick up pals after the execution of his tool.
 Because a decend amount of changes were made i decided to create a new repository instead of creating a PR.

+**If you utilized the tool from xNul, the setup process will differ slightly.**
+Initially, you will require [palworld-save-tools](https://github.com/cheahjs/palworld-save-tools) instead of uesave-rs.
+This will be automatically downloaded if you clone this repository; otherwise, you need to download palworld-save-tools separately and place it inside the `lib/palworld-save-tools` folder.
+The command now requires one less argument; you no longer need to provide the `<uesave.exe>` path due to the previous step.

 ## Information

 Fixes the bug which forces a player to create a new character when they already have a save.